slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/cli.md

 ---

 # Overview
-The Slate CLI is a Command Line Interface application that provides pre-built functionality for you to integrate your own commands in an interactie manner.
+The Slate Kit CLI is a Command Line Interface application that provides pre-built functionality for you to integrate your own commands in an interactie manner.
 This CLI offers 2 distinct approaches to integration.
 The first approach allows you to handle the raw text supplied in the CLI yourself and is the most flexible.
-The second approach provides a more connected, automatic by exposing, validating, and executing inputs against Slate Kit Universal APIs.
-You can create a CLI app quickly using the Slate Kit command line executable with command.
+The second approach provides a more connected, automatic experience by exposing, validating, and executing inputs against Slate Kit Universal APIs.
+You can create a CLI app quickly using the Slate Kit command line executable with the command below.
 {{% break %}}

 # Create